“As Per My Last Email” and More: 11 Phrases That Might Be Ruining Your Reputation at Work

 Fairygodboss

-10 unprofessional email phrases
+11 unprofessional email phrases

-1. "I'm re-attaching for convenience"
+1. “I'm reattaching for convenience”

-This phrase basically translates to, "I know you ignored it the first time, so I'm going to send it again to hold you accountable for actually opening it."
+This phrase basically translates to, “I know you ignored it the first time, so I'm going to send it again to hold you accountable for actually opening it.”
 Unless you're someone's boss or manager, you probably shouldn't convey this passive-aggression in writing.
-And even if you are, a simple "I can send it again if you'd like" would be a more sensible response.
+Even if you are, a simple “I can send it again if you'd like” would be a more sensible response.

 2. “My apologies for the delay”